 Someone has clearly thrown a reasonable budget at the film in the expectation that it would be a big hit.
 There are some lavish sets of the North Pole main street and the elf factory floor and David Dobkin stages some eye-filling scenes with hundreds of elves dancing.
 The problem with Fred Claus is that it feels very premeditated in its appeal.
 It is pitched with an exactingly calculated degree of irony to give the impression that it is a cynical take on the standard Christmas fantasy only as soon as one bites into it, it proves to be as marshmallowy and predictable as every other variant on the theme.

 Star Vince Vaughn re-teams with director David Dobkin for the third time.
 The two had previously worked together on David Dobkins first film Clay Pigeons (1998) in which Vaughn played a charming psychopath and then the runaway box-office hit of Wedding Crashers (2005).
 [Dobkin also directed Shanghai Knights (2003), the bodyswap comedy The Change-Up (2011) and has been associated with a film version of DCs The Flash for a number of years, as well as wrote and produced Jack the Giant Slayer (2013), R.I.P.D.
-(2013), The Man from U.N.C.L.E.
+(2013), the tv series Into the Badlands (2015 ), The Man from U.N.C.L.E.
 (2015) and King Arthur: Legend of the Sword (2017)].
 Vaughn also takes a co-producing role on the credits.
 This family-friendly fare is a comedown for Vaughn who has in recent years perfected a comfortable light comedy persona as a slightly disreputable and dodgy loudmouth.
 Most of the other names in the cast Paul Giamatti, Miranda Richardson, Rachel Weisz, Kathy Bates, who have all given fine and sometimes awards worthy parts in recent years coast by in lightweight performances that require next to nothing from them, although at least Kevin Spacey relishes playing the villain of the show.